PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

     }
 \end{lstlisting} \

-The _LeafletMap_ component contains a _FeatureGroup_, which includes the component _MyEditComponent_ from _Leaflet Draw_.
-This means that all geofences that are rendered in this same _FeatureGroup_ are affected by _Leaflet Draw_ and can therefore be edited.
+The \lstinline!LeafletMap! component contains a \lstinline!FeatureGroup!, which includes the component \lstinline!MyEditComponent! from Leaflet Draw.
+This means that all geofences that are rendered in this same \lstinline!FeatureGroup! are affected by Leaflet Draw and can therefore be edited.

 \begin{lstlisting}[caption=Rendering editable geofences, label=lst:geofenceEditing, language={JavaScript}]
     <FeatureGroup>